Have a fun, safe & enjoyable holiday with our guide to staying safe in Thailand.

 1Cover’s Thailand survival guide is packed full of hot tips and good neighbourly advice to keep you safe on your next trip.

 What Do We Know About Safety?
-Well, we’ve been working in the travel insurance industry for over 10 years so we’re the most up-to-date travelling buddy that you could ever wish for.
+Well, we’ve been working in the travel insurance industry since 2003 so we’re the most knowledgeable travelling buddy that you could ever wish for.
 We take safety seriously, but we won’t ever sound like your mother.
 We also like to have fun, because that’s what travel is all about!

 But Thailand comes with a set of challenges you may not have faced at home.
 Corrupt police, a strict and confusing legal system and some of the craziest traffic you’ll ever see are just a few things to watch out for.

 Before we go through all the things you might need to be careful of,